Sometimes families need resources

-Use the following dates, always applying for the full year unless the
+Use the following dates, applying for the full year unless the

-you want to include billed costs the exceed the typical Estimated
+you want to include costs that exceed the typical Estimated

 Cost of Attendance (such as tuition charges in excess of 16 credits

-for a semester) notify the Office of Financial Aid.
+for a semester) contact the Office of Financial Aid.

-a simple credit check approval process.
+a simple credit approval process.
 (If the parent is denied, the

-student is eligible for additional unsubsidized Federal Direct Loan upon
+student may request additional unsubsidized Federal Direct Loan.)
+Repayment

 principal while the

 at least half time enrollment.
-Any postponed interest accrues
+Interest accrues if not paid

-and is added to the loan balance prior to the parent beginning full
+and is added to the loan balance prior to starting full

 payment.
 Parents must reapply each year.
 For more details, click